Latedog/LostArts/README.md

 10/19:
   - BUG!
 Game occasionally freezes when moving (possibly related to archer movement)
   - Added objects vector for bomb item (checkActive(), explosion()) and added monsterDeath()

+10/20:
+  - Allowed bombs to break walls => changed outer walls to be unbreakable